Dentists Who Invest

 Dr James:

-Fans of the Dennis who Invest podcast.
-If you feel like there was one particular episode in the back catalog in the anthology of Dennis who Invest podcast episodes that really, really, really was massively valuable to you, feel free to share that with a fellow dental colleague who’s in a similar position, so their understanding of finance can be elevated and they can hit the next level of financial success in their life.
+Fans of the Dentists Who Invest podcast.
+If you feel like there was one particular episode in the back catalog in the anthology of Dentists Who Invest podcast episodes that really, really, really was massively valuable to you, feel free to share that with a fellow dental colleague who’s in a similar position, so their understanding of finance can be elevated and they can hit the next level of financial success in their life.
 Also, as well as that, if you could take two seconds to rate and review this podcast, it would mean the world.
 To me, what that would mean is that it drives this podcast further in terms of reach so that more dentists across the world can be able to benefit from the knowledge contained therein.
-Welcome, welcome to the Dennis who Invest podcast.
+Welcome, welcome to the Dentists Who Invest podcast.
 Hello, and welcome everybody to another episode of Dennis who Invest official podcast.
 I believe we’re on episode number 28 from memory, but you can’t quote me on that.
 I’m pretty sure it is number 28.
 Number 27 was an absolute stormer with Julian Keane, so we’re going to follow that up today and I think we’re going to hit even higher highs.
 This is going to be even better because we’ve got another chap, another dentist, on, who is someone who’s obviously a very keen and diligent dentist and he’s driven himself to propel himself to the position where he’s already a practice owner from such a very young age, and that was why I thought that this might be an interest in podcast.
 That would speak to a lot of people.
 You may have seen him on the group.
 He’s very active, he’s always commenting on lots of things and I’m very happy for that because he’s got a lot of expertise to share.
 His name is Dav.
 How are you today, dav?

 Dr Dav: